-Built during the 1760s, the William Paca house was home to the third governor of Maryland.
+Built in the early 1760s, the William Paca house was home to the third governor of Maryland.
 William Paca was one of four Maryland colonists who signed the Declaration of Independence.
 The Historic Annapolis Foundation restored the mansion in the 1960s and offers guided tours of the home and its garden.
-Visitors to the mansion can view historic artwork and furnishings, and enjoy a number of interpretive exhibits that offer a rare glimpse into the late colonial period and early statehood.
+Visitors to the house can view historic artwork and furnishings, and enjoy a number of interpretive exhibits that offer a rare glimpse into the late colonial period and early statehood.

 Backstory and Context

 William Paca was born on October 31, 1740 in Hartford County, Maryland.
 He studied law at the College of Philadelphia and graduated in 1759 with a master's degree.
-He completed his legal training in London and admitted into the Maryland bar in 1764.
-He married a Mary Chew, the daughter of a wealthy Delaware physician Samuel Chew a year earlier.
-They had three children but sadly one reached adulthood.
+He completed his legal training in London and was admitted into the Maryland bar in 1764.
+He married Mary Chew, the daughter of a wealthy Delaware physician Samuel Chew a year earlier.
+They had three children but sadly only one, John Philemon, survived to adulthood.